robcarver17/pysystemtrade/DONE_TO_DO.md

 * Simulation:

+  * remove weighting from instrument forecast pandl so can be cached
   * pickle and unpickle cache
   * add cross sectional carry rule and breakout rule
   * vol targeting with capital adjustment